mdriscollic/docs/content/en/docs/Bulk Edit/_index.md

 4. To edit an additional field, click the **+ sign** near the end of the row.
 Another row will appear under the existing row(s).
 5. To remove a field, click the **trash can icon** at the end of the row you want to remove.
 6. Click **Confirm changes**.
-A new window will appear with a preview of the first 10 item records to be changed.
+A new window will appear with a preview of the first 10 records to be changed.
 7. The **Preview of records to be changed** will appear in the *Are you sure?* modal with options of **Keep editing**, **Download preview**, or **Commit changes**.

    - To return to the bulk edit, click **Keep editing**.
 The window will close and you can continue editing.
-   - To preview the entire list of matched item records, click **Download preview**.
+   - To preview the entire list of matching User records, click **Download preview**.
 A .csv file is downloaded to your local device.
-   - To run the bulk edit and save changes to the matched item records, click **Commit changes**.
+   - To run the bulk edit and save changes to the matching User records, click **Commit changes**.
 The window closes and the banner at top of the **Bulk edit** pane displays the number of records successfully changed.

 8. To change the column headings in the **Preview of record changed** table, click **Actions** and select or deselect the fields in the **Show columns** list as appropriate.
-9. To download the list of changed user records, click **Actions > Download changed records (CSV)**.
+9. To download the list of changed User records, click **Actions > Download changed records (CSV)**.

 #### Start bulk edit (Local)

-The **Start bulk edit (Local)** function allows the user to perform a bulk edit on user records edited locally (external to FOLIO) by uploading a .csv file of the changed, or edited, user records.
+The **Start bulk edit (Local)** function allows the user to perform a bulk edit on User records edited locally (external to FOLIO) by uploading a .csv file of the changed, or edited, user records.
 Any and all fields in user records can be changed using the **Bulk edit (Local)** approach.

-To perform bulk edit on user records using the **Start bulk edit (Local)** approach:
+To bulk edit User records using the **Start bulk edit (Local)** approach:

-1. After identifying user records, click **Actions \> Download matched records (CSV)** to download a .csv file of the matched user records; or select **Actions \> Download errors (CSV)** to download a .csv file of records that did not match your selected record identifier.
+1. After identifying user records, click **Actions \> Download matching records (CSV)** to download a .csv file of the matching user records; or select **Actions \> Download errors (CSV)** to download a .csv file of records that did not match your selected record identifier.
 2. Edit the downloaded .csv file and make changes to the user records in the file itself.
 Save the edited .csv file to your computer.
 3. Click **Actions \> Start bulk edit (Local)**.
 4. In the **Bulk edit** window, **Drag and drop** the .csv file into the **Upload CSV file with edited records** box, or click **or choose file** to upload the .csv file from your computer.
 If the .csv file is uploaded successfully, the confirmation message, *(Name of File).csv successfully uploaded*, displays in a new window.
 5. Click **Next**.
 The warning message, *(Number of) records will be updated if the **Commit changes** button is clicked.* appears in a new window.
 6. Click **Commit changes**.
-Bulk edit will apply and save the local changes to the matched user records in FOLIO.
+Bulk edit will apply and save the local changes to the matching user records in FOLIO.

 ## Logs